rdougan/rob_halifax/README.markdown

 ## rob_halifax

-This is a simple application written using Rails 3 which will scrape the [Halifax Online Banking](https://www.halifax-online.co.uk/personal/logon/login.jsp) website and return your account details and latest transactions in a JSON format.
-It uses a mobile user agent to keep loading times down (as they finally have a mobile site).
+This is a simple application written using Rails 3 which will scrape the [Halifax Online Banking](https://www.halifax-online.co.uk/personal/logon/login.jsp) and [Northern Bank](http://northernbank.co.uk/) websites and return your account details and latest transactions in a JSON format.
+It uses a mobile user agent to keep loading times down (as they both *finally* have a mobile site).

 It uses [Mechanize](http://mechanize.rubyforge.org/) and [Nokogiri](http://nokogiri.org/), both of which are fantastic.

+**Please, please, please don't be silly and put this online somewhere with your details without using an extra authentication layer.**

 ### Setup